Pratapchandradeo/Pratapchandradeo/README.md

   <img src="https://media.giphy.com/media/M9gbBd9nbDrOTu1Mqx/giphy.gif" width="100"/>
 </div>
 <!-- - 🔭 I’m currently working on ... -->
-* 🌱 I’m currently learning Full Stack Web Developement \n
+* 🌱 I’m currently learning Full Stack Web Developement
 * 👯 I’m looking to collaborate on a place where I can use my skills  and learn new things
 <!-- - 🤔 I’m looking for help with  -->
 * 💬 Ask me about my jurney